heiner/heiner.github.com/_drafts/random-samples.md

 ## A Leetcode-style interviewer's apology

 People love to hate leetcode-style interviews.
-On X, they are regularly described as useless and a waste of time for all parties involved.
-People point out that real programming jobs are nothing like these artificial 30-60 minute interviews, that software engineers can have decade-long careers without ever implementing the algorithms that are regularly discussed during these interviews, and that AI means lexiographic knowledge of algorithms is even more useless than it was before.[^failure]
+On X, they are regularly described as a waste of time for all parties involved.
+People point out that real programming jobs are nothing like these artificial 30-60 minute situations, that software engineers can have decade-long careers without ever implementing the algorithms that are regularly discussed during these interviews, and that AI means encyclopedic knowledge of algorithms is even more useless than it was before.[^failure]

 [^failure]: Another reason some people dislike leetcode-style